Health and Safety Executive

-Cleaning a heavily contaminated water-mix fluid sump
+Cleaning a water-mix fluid sump

 Procedure

-• Never put clean fluid in a dirty sump.
+• Never put clean fluid in a dirty sump

-• Prepare a permit to work for any cleaning in potentially confined spaces.
+• Prepare a permit to work for any cleaning in potentially confined spaces

-• Provide equipment to remove and replace sump fluids with minimum spillage.
+• Provide equipment to remove and replace sump fluids with minimum spillage

-• Keep absorbent material to hand in case of spillages.
+• Keep absorbent material to hand in case of spillages

-• Follow your supplier’s guidelines as well as this sheet.
+• Follow your supplier's guidelines as well as this sheet

-• Treat all wastes as 'hazardous waste' for recycling or disposal.
+• Treat all wastes as 'hazardous waste' for recycling or disposal

-• Check your supplier’s recommendation for dosage levels and circulation times.
-Mark these in the gaps provided:
+• Check your supplier's recommendation for dosage levels and circulation times.

-• Follow the steps in the flow chart.
+• Follow the steps in the flowchart.

-cleaning a heavily contaminated water-mix fluid sump flowchart
+Cleaning a heavily contaminated water-mix fluid sump flowchart

 Personal protective equipment (PPE)